lithiil/buttons/README.md

 If you think this project is cool and you have any tips or ideas, please contact me at tudorjamal@gmail.com :)

-Last but not least, I would like to thank [Andrei Susanu](https://github.com/andreisusanu) and [Alexandru Ifrim](https://github.com/aifrim) for coaching me and introducing me to the world of programming :D
+Last but not least, I would like to thank [Andrei Susanu](https://github.com/andreisusanu), [Mihai Tuhari](https://github.com/mihaituhari) and [Alexandru Ifrim](https://github.com/aifrim) for coaching me and introducing me to the world of programming :D